Matt LaPorta: Cleveland Indians

-2009 season
+LaPorta attended spring training with the Indians; he was assigned to the Triple-A Columbus Clippers on March 24, 2009.
+LaPorta batted .333 with five homers, four doubles, two triples, 14 RBI and a 1.054 OPS in 21 games with the Clippers, and was called up to the Indians on May 2.

-LaPorta attended spring training with the Indians; he was sent to AAA Columbus Clippers on March 24, 2009.
-LaPorta batted .333 with five homers, four doubles, two triples, 14 RBIs and a 1.054 OPS in 21 games with the Clippers, and was called up to the Indians on May 2.
-On May 3, LaPorta struck out in his first Major League at bat against the Detroit Tigers.
-On May 4, LaPorta hit his first major league home run and his first major league hit off of Toronto's Brian Tallet.
+Major leagues

-2010 season
+On May 3, 2009, LaPorta struck out in his first Major League at-bat against the Detroit Tigers.
+The next day, LaPorta recorded his first major league home run hit off of the Toronto Blue Jays' Brian Tallet.